Proposed rule; request for comments.

 Alan D. Risenhoover,

-For the reasons set out in the preamble, 50 CFR Part 665 is amended as follows:
+For the reasons set out in the preamble, 50 CFR part 665 is proposed to be amended as follows:

 * * * * *